dsc-courses/dsc10-2025-sp/syllabus.md

 ### Syllabus Check

-To demonstrate that you have read and understood the policies on the syllabus and course website, you'll be asked to complete a [Syllabus Check](https://forms.gle/9PsPmovRPTeNvdwk9), which is a short quiz about the information contained on the syllabus and course website.
-You will earn participation credit by completing the Syllabus Check with a score of 80% or higher.
+To demonstrate that you have read and understood the policies on the syllabus and course website, you'll be asked to complete a [Syllabus Check](https://docs.google.com/forms/d/e/1FAIpQLSdD_grvG_yDseqoS9PepgbLw6gWZAvOpS4cEgJDJSZFsf2UvQ/viewform?usp=sharing), which is a short quiz about the information contained on the syllabus and course website.
+You will earn participation credit by completing the Syllabus Check before the deadline with a score of **80% or higher**.
+You can only take the quiz once, so make sure to read the course website carefully before beginning.

 If you have questions about any course-related policies in the future, always refer to the syllabus and course website first!

 ### Welcome Survey

-Please fill out this short [Welcome Survey](https://forms.gle/nxkC7tC7ezKW5svs6) at the start of the quarter.
+Please fill out this short [Welcome Survey](https://forms.gle/wg33U8aUmChAKfpa6) at the start of the quarter.
 This is required of all students.

 ### Pretest